asenawritescode/flask-library-system/README.md

 List the key features or functionalities of the project.

 - Create a Book, User
 - Issue a book to a User
+- Search for a book that is available before issuing
 - Recieve a book from a User
+- Search for a book that is pending (issued to someone)
 - Create an immutable record of the transactions (issue and recieve)

+- I am partiularly excited about the pending book search algorithm that uses the immutable transaction records to check if a user has a pending book

+TODO :
+- Send Flash notification back to users
+- Ability to update both user details and book details
+- Feed report data to dashboard and reports page !

 ## Tech Stack